epfeiffe/event-scheduler/README.md

 ### Prisma

-To enalbe the Prisma ORM, create a `.env` file with the following contents:
+To enable the Prisma ORM, create a `.env` file in the project root directory with the following content:

 ```
 POSTGRES_USER={your username here}